 Most of the upper trails (indicated in red and green on the map below) are open.
 These hikes are more challenging, take longer, and are not as popular.
 Perfect for those who like hiking and stay in Cinque Terre for at least a few days, but not ideal for those who are short on time.

 You can find an up-to-date situation of Cinque Terre hiking trails here.
 Keep in mind, however, that the situation might change at any time and so it’s best to inform on the trail conditions at a local tourist office upon arrival in Cinque Terre.

 You can hike Cinque Terre trail with kids, but as I said it’s not an easy hike.
 I would say, the minimum age for kids walking by themselves would be about 5-6 years, especially if it’s really warm.

-You have to buy a ticket for walking on the Cinque Terre hiking trails.
-It costs 8 EUR for a day.
-If I remember well, it costs 5 EUR for children.
-Anyway, it’s better to just buy the Cinque Terre card.
-If you don’t take a train and do need a separate hiking ticket, you can buy it at the tourist information centres in the villages or on the hiking trails.
+Important: You have to buy a ticket for walking on the Cinque Terre hiking trails, but it’s often better to just buy the Cinque Terre Card (see higher above for more information).
+If you don’t take a train and do need a separate hiking ticket, you can buy it at the tourist information centers in the villages or on the hiking trails.
 You will pass a little cabin on your way where they check and also sell tickets.

-Opinions are somewhat divided on which town is the best, but everyone agrees that Manarola and Vernazza are the most picturesque villages of Cinque Terre.
+Opinions are somewhat divided on which Cinque Terre town is the best or most beautiful, but everyone agrees that Manarola and Vernazza are the most picturesque villages of Cinque Terre.
 Riomaggiore is really nice too.
-Monterosso and Corniglia are the least special in my opinion.
+Monterosso and Corniglia are the least special, in my opinion.